zcash/zips/drafts/arcalinea-tx-expiry/draft.rst

 Wallet should notify user of expired transactions that must be re-sent.
 See "Notify" section below.

-Wallet should notify user and reject the creation of a transaction that builds on a transaction with zero confirmations and an expiry blockheight set.
+Wallet should notify user when building on a transaction with zero confirmations and an expiry blockheight set.
+Message TBD.

 RPC
 -----